“A Place of Belonging for All God’s Children”

 You can attend and participate in activities and ministries without becoming a member.

-However, becoming a member is a public acknowledgment that this is your household of faith, the community that you covenant to love, uphold, serve, and shape and by whom you are willing to be shaped, challenged, and sent forth to serve.
-If you are interested in uniting with United Church, please speak with one of our pastors.
-The pastors also would enjoy meeting you for coffee, a meal, or just an hour to become better acquainted.
+However, becoming a member is a public acknowledgment that this is your household of faith, the community that you covenant to love, uphold, serve, and shape, and by whom you are willing to be shaped, challenged, and sent forth to serve.
+If you are interested in joining United Church, please contact one of our pastors.

 You can be received into church membership through:

-- Profession of Faith and Baptism – If you are not now a baptized Christian, our pastors will be honored to discuss the meaning of baptism with you in your home or at the church.
+- Profession of Faith and Baptism – If you are not now a baptized Christian, our pastors would be honored to discuss the meaning of baptism with you.

-- Transfer from Another Congregation – At your request, our pastor will write to your former church for a transfer of membership.
+- Transfer from another congregation – At your request, we will write to your former church for a transfer of membership.
 This is a courtesy to your former congregation so it may remove you from its membership rolls.